On this page are listed brief biographies of the following Fellows.

 Rebecca Johnson, Fellow (2016) : Overseas

-FRSN BSc (Hons) (Syd.)
+AM FRSN BSc (Hons) (Syd.)
 PhD (La Trobe)

 Emma Johnston, Fellow (2016) : Sydney

 AO FRSN BSc (Hons) PhD (Melb.)
-FTSE
+FAA FTSE

 Emma Johnston is a leading authority in the field of coastal ecology whose world-class research, outreach and advocacy initiatives have greatly advanced both scientific and public understanding of coastal ecosystems.